Anna Dolganov

 Biographical sketch

 My research focuses on the edition and interpretation of documentary sources (papyri and inscriptions) as evidence for the social, legal and institutional history of the Roman empire.
-My current book project (The Administration of Justice in the Roman Empire: Sociology and Institutions, Cambridge University Press, under contract for 2025) investigates the development of the Roman imperial court system and its impact on provincial societies during the late Republic and first three centuries of the Principate (ca.133 BCE-284 CE).
+I am also pursuing the development of advanced digital tools to accelerate and facilitate work with ancient documents.
+My current research project at the ÖAI, which has been awarded the APART-GSK Excellence Fellowship, investigates the structure, function and dynamics of Roman archival institutions.
+My current book project (The Administration of Justice in the Roman Empire: Sociology and Institutions, under contract with Cambridge University Press) investigates the development of the Roman imperial court system and its impact on provincial societies during the late Republic and first three centuries of the Principate (ca.133 BCE-284 CE).
 This is the first systematic attempt to integrate the rich papyrological documentation from Egypt into a general discussion of Roman imperial jurisdiction.
-A second book project analyzes the genre of Roman judicial records and presents new or revised critical editions with translation and commentary of ca. 100 records of trials from the Roman empire (Documents of Roman Trials from the Late Republic to the Reign of Diocletian, Cambridge University Press, under contract for 2026).
+A second book project (Documents of Roman Trials from the Late Republic to the Reign of Diocletian, under contract with Cambridge University Press) analyzes the genre of Roman judicial records and presents new or revised critical editions with translation and commentary of ca. 100 records of trials from the Roman empire.

 Research Projects